vojay-dev/gemini-movie-detectives-ui/README.md

 ![system overview](doc/architecture.png)
 *Movie Detectives - System Overview*

+The frontend experience is best on desktop browser *but* everything is responsive using Tailwind CSS and daisyUI so all quiz modes and pages can be used on mobile as well.

 ## Quiz client

 Even though Movie Detectives offers different game modes, all of them are handled via the same start and finish quiz